-If Frankenstein author Mary Shelley had been anfanatic, she might've liked the idea of the : Fashion a company out of parts of other companies, then set the creation loose by taking it public.
+If Frankenstein author Mary Shelley had been an investment fanatic, she might've liked the idea of the Business Development Company (BDC): Fashion a company out of parts of other companies, then set the creation loose by taking it public.

-Of course, society doesn't shun theas it did Victor von Frankenstein's monster, nor has Mel Brooks made a comedic movie about the (though that would be cool).
+Of course, society doesn't shun the BDC as it did Victor von Frankenstein's monster, nor has Mel Brooks made a comedic movie about the investment (though that would be cool).
 In fact, BDCs can be gentle giants.

-But before you invest in one, it's best to understand a few key, lest you wake one night to a financial monster staring back at you.
+But before you invest in one, it's best to understand a few key terms, lest you wake one night to a financial monster staring back at you.

-First things first: What is a public offering to invest (typically) in small- or medium-size private companies... but it can't invest in just any company.?
-It's basically a private or firm that goes public.
-It uses the proceeds of the
+First things first: What is a BDC?
+It's basically a private equity or venture capital firm that goes public.
+It uses the proceeds of the public offering to invest (typically) in small- or medium-size private companies... but it can't invest in just any company.

-The goal is to invest in new companies and provide BDC must control the issuers it invests in or it must provide "significant managerial assistance" (which could include holding board or simply providing consulting ).
-This often means that entrepreneurs and managers give up some control over their businesses..
-As such, a
+The goal is to invest in new companies and provide guidance.
+As such, a BDC must control the issuers it invests in or it must provide 'significant managerial assistance' (which could include holding board seats or simply providing consulting guidance).
+This often means that entrepreneurs and managers give up some control over their businesses.

-This RIC status also requires BDCs to stay diversified: They usually can't issuer's voting securities; and they usually can't more than a quarter of their assets into businesses that they control or businesses that are in the same industry.
-(Note: This does not apply to in U.S. government securities or other registered companies.)more than 5% of their assets in any single security (and we're not just talking about securities); they usually can't buy more than 10% of any
+This RIC status also requires BDCs to stay diversified: They usually can't put more than 5% of their assets in any single security (and we're not just talking about equity securities); they usually can't buy more than 10% of any issuer's voting securities; and they usually can't put more than a quarter of their assets into businesses that they control or businesses that are in the same industry.
+(Note: This does not apply to investments in U.S. government securities or other registered investment companies.)

-A BDC is a investment managers of a BDC operate according to an advisory agreement and receive a fee every -- typically 2% of the BDC's assets, but it varies.
-They also receive a performance fee that depends on the amount of interest , and the BDC earns.and has a .
-The
+A BDC is a corporation and has a board of directors.
+The investment managers of a BDC operate according to an investment advisory agreement and receive a fee every year -- typically 2% of the BDC's assets, but it varies.
+They also receive a performance fee that depends on the amount of interest income, dividend income and capital gains the BDC earns.

-BDCs also liquidate the BDC's in the underlying companies; they can simply sell their in the .
-This feature often attracts quickly to new BDCs, making BDCs an often faster way to raise private and venture capital for small and medium-sized companies.more than VC and PE .
-Investors no longer have to wait for the managers to
+BDCs also offer more liquidity than VC and PE funds.
+Investors no longer have to wait for the investment managers to liquidate the BDC's investments in the underlying companies; they can simply sell their shares in the open market.
+This feature often attracts money quickly to new BDCs, making BDCs an often faster way to raise private equity and venture capital for small and medium-sized companies.

-In general, BDC Series 63, 65 and/or 66 tests administered by FINRA.
-Registered investment advisors must make regular filings to state and federal agencies, pay processing fees, maintain minimum net capital and ensure that their employees are properly licensed as well.managers must be registered investment advisors with the SEC.
-Registered investment advisors provide advice about for a fee and are required by most states to register or become licensed.
-This usually involves passing the
+In general, BDC investment managers must be registered investment advisors with the SEC.
+Registered investment advisors provide advice about investments for a fee and are required by most states to register or become licensed.
+This usually involves passing the Series 63, 65 and/or 66 tests administered by FINRA.
+Registered investment advisors must make regular filings to state and federal agencies, pay processing fees, maintain minimum net capital and ensure that their employees are properly licensed as well.

-One of the most important parts of BDC liquidity event," the exit takes place anywhere from three to 10 years after the initial , often via an initial public offering of the underlying company or through the or of the underlying company.is the "exit" -- the plans for selling an in a company.
-Also known as the "harvest" or "
+One of the most important parts of BDC investing is the 'exit' -- the plans for selling an investment in a company.
+Also known as the 'harvest' or 'liquidity event,' the exit takes place anywhere from three to 10 years after the initial investment, often via an initial public offering of the underlying company or through the merger or sale of the underlying company.

-Though this is the stage at which shareholders hopefully make a money -- and it is tempting to malign this influx of profit as "vulture-like behavior" -- it is important to realize that BDCs provide important and necessary .
-They foster entrepreneurship, help struggling companies get badly needed to turn themselves around, and even provide managerial expertise to give those turnarounds the best chance they can.
+Though this is the stage at which shareholders hopefully make a lot of money -- and it is tempting to malign this influx of profit as 'vulture-like behavior' -- it is important to realize that BDCs provide important and necessary investments.
+They foster entrepreneurship, help struggling companies get badly needed cash to turn themselves around, and even provide managerial expertise to give those turnarounds the best chance they can.